RektPunk/fastbinning/README.md

 ## Let's be honest: Binning is a pain.

-In Credit Risk Modeling, feature engineering with millions of rows often feels like a bottleneck.

-You need to ensure Monotonicity, handle Missing Values, and maximize Information Value (IV)—all while your Python script runs for minutes (or even hours).
+In Credit Risk Modeling, binning with millions of rows often feels like a bottleneck.
+You need to ensure Monotonicity, handle Missing Values, and maximize IV—all while your script runs for minutes.

 `fastbinning` was born to solve this.
 It delivers the near optimal mathematical precision of optimal binning at speeds you've never experienced before.

 ## Why fastbinning?

 * Monotonicity Guaranteed: No more manual tweaking.
 Automatically enforces a monotonic trend in Weight of Evidence (WoE) for numerical features.
 * Built for the Impatient: Binning shouldn't be a coffee break.
 It processes 10M+ records in milliseconds.
-* Near-Optimal Accuracy: Achieves near-optimal IV fidelity compared to Mixed-Integer Linear Programming solvers.
+* Near-Optimal: Achieves near-optimal IV fidelity compared to Mixed-Integer Linear Programming solvers.

 ## Installation
 Install using pip: